Shuflduf/mcx/README.md

 # Commands
 `mcx` - Entry point for all other commands.
-- `init` - Create a Minecraft server.
-You can choose the loader as well as the version
+- `init` - Initialize a new Minecraft server
-- `mod` - Shows the help menu for mods
-  - `add [URL]` - Adds a mod from the URL.
-Needs a direct download link
+- `pack [ID]` - Initialize a new server from a Modrinth modpack id
+- `run` - Run the Minecraft server
+- `mod` - Manage mods for your Minecraft server
-  - `add [MOD_ID]` - Adds a mod from the mod ID.
-Find the mod ID in the URL on the Modrinth website.
+  - `add [ID]` - Add a mod from Modrinth by mod id
-  For example, the mod ID for [NeoTech](https://modrinth.com/mod/neotech) is `neotech`
+  - `list` - List downloaded mods
-  - `list` - Lists all installed mods on the server
+  - `update` - Update all mods added from Modrinth
+  - `remove [ID]` - Remove a mod added from Modrinth

 # Installation
 ## Installing from GitHub